 The mechanism used to reposition the head is typically an air bladder which inflates or deflates based how the snorer responds.
 Some smart pillows only have one air chambers that are used to move the head either up or down while others have multiple chambers which can actually turn the head to the left or right.

 Responding to snoring by changing the position of the head is helpful, but how does one understand exactly how effective the smart pillow is?
 This is where smartphone apps come in handy.

 Most smart pillows are offered with a smartphone app.
-Typically, the smart pillow connects with your phone via bluetooth connection.
+Typically, the smart pillow connects to your phone via Bluetooth connection.
 When this happens, an abundance of information is stored on your phone which allows you to see the results.
 Some app software allows you to establish a baseline before use which will allow you to compare the results after being used.

 As for price, smart snoring pillows are significantly more expensive than standard snoring pillows, due to the complexity of the components contained within the pillow such as the sensors, air chambers, a pump, and computer processor.
 The average price of a smart pillow is around $300.

 Do Anti-Snoring Pillows Really Work?